marijnh/Eloquent-JavaScript/03_functions.md

 {{index readability, "pure function"}}

 A function with a nice, obvious name like `zeroPad` makes it easier for someone who reads the code to figure out what it does.
-And such a function is useful in more situations than just this specific program.
+Such a function is also useful in more situations than just this specific program.
 For example, you could use it to help print nicely aligned tables of numbers.

 {{index [interface, design]}}

 How smart and versatile _should_ our function be?
 We could write anything, from a terribly simple function that can only pad a number to be three characters wide to a complicated generalized number-formatting system that handles fractional numbers, negative numbers, alignment of decimal dots, padding with different characters, and so on.

-A useful principle is to not add cleverness unless you are absolutely sure you're going to need it.
+A useful principle is to refrain from adding cleverness unless you are absolutely sure you're going to need it.
 It can be tempting to write general "((framework))s" for every bit of functionality you come across.
 Resist that urge.
-You won't get any real work done—you'll just be writing code that you never use.
+You won't get any real work done—you'll be too busy writing code that you never use.

 {{id pure}}
 ## Functions and side effects

 {{index "side effect", "pure function", [function, purity]}}

-Functions can be roughly divided into those that are called for their side effects and those that are called for their return value.
-(Though it is definitely also possible to both have side effects and return a value.)
+Functions can be roughly divided into those that are called for their side effects and those that are called for their return value (though it is also possible to both have side effects and return a value).

 {{index reuse}}